mighty-gerbils/gerbil/doc/reference/std/misc/atom.md

-Creates a function that maintains an `atomic-counter` that starts with the given `initial-value` (which defaults to `-1`), takes an increment as optional argument (defaults to `1`), and increments the atomic value, returning the new value, each time it is called.
+Creates a function that maintains an `atomic-counter` that starts with the given `initial-value` (which defaults to `-1`), and increments the atomic value by `1`, returning the new value, each time it is called.

+Note that for performance reasons, you cannot specify a different increment;
+if this is what you need, make your own abstraction based on `atom` (and if you use it a lot... maybe contribute it to this library, or another).

 ::: tip Examples:
 ``` scheme